Travaris Robinson

-Early years
+Early life

 Robinson was born in Miami, Florida.
 At Coral Park High School in Miami, he played football for four years and earned all-state honors as a defensive back and wide receiver.

-College playing career
+College career

 At Auburn University, Robinson played for the Auburn Tigers under head coach Tommy Tuberville from 1999 to 2002.
 As a freshman in 1999, Robinson was a wide receiver and kick returner, with 18 receptions for 174 yards and a touchdown and a team-leading 316 kick return yards.

 Robinson moved from wide receiver to defensive back in 2000 while remaining at kick returner.
 Playing in all 13 games, Robinson had 30 tackles, 10 kickoff returns for 164 yards, two passes deflected, and one interception in a season where Auburn won the Southeastern Conference (SEC) West Division.

 In 2001, Robinson played in 11 games on special teams and at cornerback, totaling 27 tackles and three pass deflections.
 For the second straight year, Robinson was on an Auburn team that won at least a share of the SEC West.

 As a senior in 2002, Robinson was a starting free safety and had 92 total tackles, the second most on the team, and four interceptions.
 Robinson made the all-SEC first team in 2002.

 Robinson graduated from Auburn in 2007 with a bachelor's degree in mass communications.

-NFL career
+Professional career

-Following the 2003 NFL Draft, Robinson signed with the Atlanta Falcons as an undrafted free agent.
+Following the 2003 NFL draft, Robinson signed with the Atlanta Falcons as an undrafted free agent.
 As a rookie with the Falcons, Robinson played in five games with one start, making 10 tackles, one pass defended, and one forced fumble.

 The Falcons waived Robinson on October 8, 2003, after which the Tampa Bay Buccaneers immediately signed him off waivers.
 With the Buccaneers, Robinson played in four games with one start, making four tackles, one interception, and one pass defended.
 Robinson returned to the Falcons on July 30, 2004 after being waived by the Buccaneers.
 Prior to the regular season, the Falcons waived Robinson on August 31, 2004.